 The Prophet ﷺ said, “Whoever stands for prayer (the night prayer) during Ramadan with iman (faith), hoping for rewards, then all his/her previous sins will be forgiven.”(4)

 Additionally, as the rewards for good deeds are multiplied during the month of Ramadan, the rewards for tarawih are even greater:

 During the time of the Prophet ﷺ, the tarawih prayers were prayed in congregation for a short period of time, after which the Prophet ﷺ changed this practice and performed the prayer at home.
 This was done out of fear that people would start to consider it to be compulsory.
-During the time of Umar ibn al Khattab (the second caliph), may Allah be pleased with him, twenty rak’at (6) of tarawih prayer were led in congregation daily.
+During the time of Umar ibn al Khattab RA (the second caliph), twenty rak’at (6) of tarawih prayer were led in congregation daily.
 These practices established by Umar ibn al Khattab came to be recognised as Sunnah, based on the hadith:

 The month of Ramadan is a gift; it is our time to focus on our personal relationship with Allah.
 Tarawih prayers are a brilliant opportunity for us to do just that.
 Exhausted from the fasting and tired from the normal daily routine, we can turn to Allah and have a conversation with Him in the short time we dedicate to Him during our tarawih prayers.